oasis-tcs/openc2-usecases/SBOM-PoC/Schemas/README.md

 Note that this example defines a "Device" type, which also happens to be the name of an OpenC2 Target.
 Namspaced type references (ls:Device, led:Device) allows both definitions to be used without conflict.

-The first section of the profile is a set of string enumerations (Action, Target, Args, Specifiers, Results, Pairs) that are not referenced by other types.
-They represent information about a profile that does not appear in OpenC2 messages.
-Omitting a name from the Action/Target/Args/Specifiers/Results lists indicates that the device using the profile does not support it.
 The Pairs list allows a Producer or Consumer to construct the Map returned by "query features pairs".
 It is a set of strings, each containing an action followed by the targets applicable to that action, equivalent to the Map returned by "query features pairs".
-The Pairs type is ad-hoc;
+Pairs is an ad-hoc mechanism;
 its name is not reserved and JADN does not define a standard way to convert it to a pairs result.

 * In Pairs, delete all actions not supported by the profile and add the fields of Target and AP-Target